 - People with physical or mental health problems that prevent them from working do not have to get a job or do the work activities.
 To show physical or mental health problems, either temporary or permanent, people need to have a doctor fill out an “Employability Assessment Form”.

 - Grandparents or other relatives who do not receive a TANF benefits check for themselves but have related children on cash assistance living with them do not have to follow the work rules.

 - Single parents, during the first year of their child’s life, do not have to comply with work requirements to get cash assistance.
 However, they can be exempt from the work rules for only 12 months in their lifetime, using this type of exemption.
 Each month counts against the total 60-month time limit for TANF cash assistance.

 - Single parents who cannot find any adequate childcare for children less than 6 years old do not have to have a job to get a check.
-The welfare office will work with these parents to find childcare as soon as possible, and then they will work with the parents to find jobs.
+The welfare office will work with these parents to find childcare as soon as possible, and then they will work with the parents to find jobs or a work activity.

 - People under 22 who are in school or working on a GED do not have to have a job or do other work activities.

 - People caring for disabled dependents.